TheGoodlike13/sahyun_bot/README.md

 Token = oauth token for the bot account; equivalent to password for IRC

-Channels = comma separated list of channels to join automatically; defaults to empty list;
+Channel = channel to join automatically; this channel will be considered the ADMIN for this bot;
-do not use '#', as it can break the values
+do not use '#', i.e. 'sahyun', not '#sahyun'

 MaxWorkers = amount of background threads that performs commands; defaults to 8;
 any positive integer is allowed